CavitationDetection/GRLNet/README.md

 ```
 @article{sha2022regional,
   title={Regional-Local Adversarially Learned One-Class Classifier Anomalous Sound Detection in Global Long-Term Space},
-  author={Sha, Yu and Faber, Johannes and Gou, Shuiping and Liu, Bo and Li, Wei and Schramm, Stefan and Stoecker, Horst and Steckenreiter, Thomas and Vnucec, Domagoj and Wetzstein, Nadine and others},
+  author={Sha, Yu and Faber, Johannes and Gou, Shuiping and Liu, Bo and Li, Wei and Shramm, Stefan and Stoecker, Horst and Steckenreiter, Thomas and Vnucec, Domagoj and Wetzstein, Nadine and Widl Andreas and Zhou Kai},
   journal={arXiv preprint arXiv:2202.13245},
   year={2022}
 }